ExaWorks/psij-python/docs/README-selectors.md

 far as the syntax highlighter is concerned.
 That is, it probably won't work if it's in a comment.

+An alternative string to `"<&executor-type>"` is `execparams.executor`.
+This so that one could have statements of the form

+    x = f(execparams.executor)

+works with the selector mechanism.
+This would allow rendering of verbatim functional test cases that parametrize the executor types and representing them with selectors in the documentation.

 To add alternative code blocks, use:

 ```Sphinx